-Destructive Attack: Level I (Level II with Optional Hood Installed)
+Destructive Attack: Level I (Level II with Optional He ood Installed)

-Line Security: Level I Endurance: Level IV
+Line Security: Level I

+Endurance: Level IV

-Standby Power: Level I (Level II with 12 VDC, .7 Ah, SLA battery, required Single Point Locking Device with Key Locks: Level I for Canadian certification)
+Standby Power: Level I

+Single Point Locking Device with Key Locks: Level I

+Glossary

 ACCESS CONTROL SYSTEM: A collection of means, measures and specific practices that when combined, form or compose a systematic approach, which enables an authority to control access to areas and resources in a given physical facility.
 An access control system, within the field of physical security, is generally seen as the second layer in the security of a physical structure.